wp-plugins/wp-spamshield/readme.txt

 Now you can show spam stats on your blog without knowing any code.

+Go to your **WordPress Admin** -> **Appearance** -> **Widgets**.
+Choose one of the following WP-SpamShield Widgets and choose your options:

+*  **WP-SpamShield Counter - Custom**: Show how much spam is being blocked by WP-SpamShield.
+This is a very customizable widget with options for color and style, including a custom color chooser.
+*  **WP-SpamShield Counter - Graphic**: Show how much spam is being blocked by WP-SpamShield.
+This widget provides a spam counter graphic that lets you choose what color and size you prefer.
+*  **End Blog Spam**: Let others know how they can help end blog spam.&lt;/BLOGSPAM&gt;

+You can also add shortcodes to your pages and posts, and PHP code to your theme.
+For more info see the plugin documentation section on [Displaying Spam Stats on Your Blog](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_displaying_stats).

 = Adding a Contact Form to Your Blog =
 First create a distinct page (not post) where you want to have your contact form.
 Then, go into the editor and click the tab for the "Text" editor (not "Visual" editor).
-Then click the button that says "WPSS Contact Form".
+Then click the button that says **"WPSS Contact Form"**.
 It's that easy.
 You can also manually insert the following shortcode if you prefer: `[spamshieldcontact]`

 The page you place the contact form on should have its own URL, and not be used on the homepage of your site.
 It also cannot be implemented as part of a widget or theme element, such as a footer, sidebar, etc.